raul23/equifax-data-breach/README.rst

-  But according to the DOJ `indictment`_, the four alleged elite hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding your tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers (emphasis mine):
+  But according to the DOJ `indictment`_, the four alleged elite hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding their tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers.
+Accessing servers from outside China was not rigidly followed by the supposedly elite group of hackers unless they really wanted to be identified (emphasis mine):

     1. The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two China-based IP addresses that